 TGax editor: Add the following paragraph at the end of 27.1.5:

+In the 6 GHz band, a TXOP holder shall not set the TXVECTOR parameter TXOP_DURATION for a transmitted HE PPDU to UNSPECIFIED unless one of the following conditions is true:

+----The BSS Color Disabled field is 1 in the HE Operation element transmitted within the BSS of which the TXOP holder is a member.

+----The HE PPDU carries PS-Poll frame.

 9.4.2.238 HE Operation element

 TGax editor: Add one-byte Minimum Rate field at the and of the 6GHz Operation Information field